In Party List systems, seats in parliament closely match how many votes each party receives, but there is often a weaker constituency link.

 Party Lists are the most popular way to elect representatives in the world, with more than 80 countries using a variation of this system to elect their parliament.

-Closed List: Each party publishes a list of candidates for each area.
-On polling day the ballot paper just has a list of parties.
-Voters mark the party they support.
+Each party publishes a list of candidates for each area in advance.
+On polling day, the ballot paper just has a list of parties for voters to pick from.

-In this system, a party gets seats roughly in proportion to its vote, and seats are filled depending on the order of the list the party choose in advance.
+Each party wins seats roughly in proportion to its vote, and seats are filled in the order of the list of candidates the party published in advance.

 Open List: On the ballot paper, each party has a list of candidates.

-In some countries, you can just vote for a party and leave the ordering of the candidates up to the other voters.
+In some countries, you have the option to vote for a party and leave the ordering of the candidates up to the other voters.

 Semi-Open List: In a semi-open list voters are presented with a ballot with the option to vote for a candidate or a party.

-Unlike in an open list, voting for a party is taken as an endorsement of the order of candidates chosen by the party.
+Unlike in an open list, voting for a party is taken as an endorsement of the order of candidates chosen by the party in advance.
 With enough individual votes, candidates can still move up the ordering though.

 There are two main methods of allocating seats in party-list elections.
 The D’Hondt method, which slightly favours larger parties and the Sainte-Laguë method which doesn’t.